delawaremathguy/ShoppingList/README.md

 However, be warned:

 * the project source is likely to change often -- this is an ongoing project for me to get more familiar with SwiftUI;
-* there may be errors in the code, or some areas of the code might need help with regard to best practices; yet
+* there may be errors in the code, or some areas of the code might need help with regard to best practices; and
 * nevertheless, this is reasonably stable and does pretty much work as I suggest as of today (I really do use it myself when I go shopping).

-Nevertheless, feel free to use this as is, to develop further,  to completely ignore, or even just to inspect and then send me a note to tell me I am doing this all wrong.
+Feel free to use this as is, to develop further,  to completely ignore, or even just to inspect and then send me a note to tell me I am doing this all wrong.

 ## License